ohana23/studio/README.md

    - When using the sandbox, provide `EBAY_SANDBOX_OAUTH_TOKEN`.
    - When using production, provide `EBAY_OAUTH_TOKEN`.

+When you run a production build with `next build && next start`, environment variables from `.env.local` are **not** loaded automatically.
+Either export the variables in your shell or create a `.env.production` file containing the same values so that the API route can read them at runtime.
+If `EBAY_ENV` is omitted, the sandbox endpoint is used by default.

 Alternatively, export the variables in your shell before starting the development server.